 REVIEW EDITOR, KIDS and ANIME & MANGA – Eva Volin is Supervising Children’s Librarian for the Alameda (CA) Free Library.
 She cowrote “Good Comics for Kids: Collecting Graphic Novels for Young Readers” for Children & Libraries and is a contributor to the forthcoming ALSC Popular Picks for Young Readers.
 She has served as a judge for the Will Eisner Comic Industry Awards and the Isotope Award for Excellence in Mini-Comics.
 She has also served on several YALSA committees, including Great Graphic Novels for Teens and the Michael L. Printz Award.
 Eva is a regular contributor to School Library Journal’s Good Comics for Kids blog and is an occasional reviewer for Booklist.

 COPY EDITOR, ADULT & TEEN – Kasia is working part-time at the Ames Free Library in Easton, MA, in their new Learning Commons at the Queset House and seeking new opportunities where she can share her love for reference services, library marketing, and technology.
 She graduated with her MLIS in 2011 from the University of Rhode Island.
-She is active in the Rhode Island Library Association as a writer for the communications committee and she also serves on the Rhode Island Teen Book Award committee.
+She is active in the Rhode Island Library Association as a writer for the communications committee and she is also the Assistant to Head Editor for the [RI] INALJ.com page.
 She is passionate about anything-YA, bicycling, and iphone photography.